braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/multiple_feeds.md

 {% endtab %}
 {% endtabs %}

-## Step 3: Create a Content Cards Feed Using The Custom Update Handler
+## Step 3: create a content cards feed using the custom update handler

 Now that we have a custom [`IContentCardsUpdateHandler`][2], we can create a [`ContentCardsFragment`][1] that uses it.
 In the following example code, we'll create a [`ContentCardsFragment`][1] that only displays cards with a "Transactional" value for `feed_type`: